-- · our ability to continue as a going concern and our history of losses; - · our ability to obtain additional financing; - · our relatively new business model and lack of revenues; - our ability to prosecute, maintain or enforce our intellectual property rights; - · disputes or other developments relating to proprietary rights and claims of infringement; - the accuracy of our estimates regarding expenses, future revenues and capital requirements; - the implementation of our business model and strategic plans for our business and technology; - · the successful development of our production capabilities; - the successful development of our sales and marketing capabilities; - the potential markets for our products and our ability to serve those markets; - the rate and degree of market acceptance of our products and any future products; - · our ability to retain key management personnel; - · regulatory developments and our compliance with applicable laws; - our liquidity; and - other factors described in the "Risk Factors" section of this Annual Report on From 10-K
+- our ability to continue as a going concern and our history of losses; - our ability to obtain additional financing; - our relatively new business model and lack of revenues; - our ability to prosecute, maintain or enforce our intellectual property rights; - disputes or other developments relating to proprietary rights and claims of infringement; - the accuracy of our estimates regarding expenses, future revenues and capital requirements; - the implementation of our business model and strategic plans for our business and technology; - the successful development of our production capabilities; - the successful development of our sales and marketing capabilities; - the potential markets for our products and our ability to serve those markets; - the rate and degree of market acceptance of our products and any future products; - our ability to retain key management personnel; - regulatory developments and our compliance with applicable laws; - our liquidity; and - other factors described in the "Risk Factors" section of this Annual Report on From 10-K

 In some cases, you can identify forward-looking statements by terms such as "may," "will," "should," "could," "would," "expects," "plans," "anticipates," "believes," "estimates," "projects," "predicts," "potential," "targets," "intends," and similar expressions intended to identify forward looking statements.
 These statements are only predictions and involve known and unknown risks, uncertainties, and other factors that may cause our actual results, levels of activity, performance, or achievements to be materially different from any future results, levels of activity, performance, or achievements expressed or implied by such forward-looking statements.
 Given these uncertainties, you should not place undue reliance on these forward-looking statements.
-Also, these forward-looking statements expressed or revisions to any assumptions only as of the date of this report.
-Except as otherwise required by law, we expressly disclaim any obligation or undertaking to release publicly any updates or revisions to any forward-looking statements are based.
+Also, these forward-looking statements represent our estimates and assumptions only as of the date of this report.
+Except as otherwise required by law, we expressly disclaim any obligation or undertaking to release publicly any updates or revisions to any forward-looking statement contained in this report to reflect any change in our expectations or any change in events, conditions or circumstances on which any of our forward-looking statements are based.
 We qualify all of our forward-looking statements by these cautionary statements.